telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/configuration.md

 A bound column is declared via the `Bound` method, which specifies a data field.
 The data field names must be valid Javascript identifiers and should contain no spaces, no special characters, and the first character should be a letter.

+> **Important**
+> The field names in the Grid data should be valid JavaScript identifiers.
+They should contain no spaces, no special characters, and the first character should be a letter.

 Bound columns have the following settings:

 ### ClientTemplate